English

 2. Part Geometry and Complexity

-• Multi-face access requiring 4 Axis or 5 Axis CNC milling
+• Datum-related multi-face features requiring 4 Axis or 5 Axis CNC milling when fewer-axis alternatives add risky transfers or inaccessible features.

 3. Tolerance Requirements